msulthannasyira/kali-linux-basic/README.md

 # kalilinuxbluetooth
-how to download and enable bluetooth on kali linux
+documentary of basic things to do when first time start a linux